oishik75/DCGAN/README.md

         --n_images N_IMAGES(INT)                     No. of images to generate.
         --save_path directory_path                   Path + filename for storing generated image.
         --no_cuda                                    Flag for not using gpu.
+        --image_channels IMG_CHANNELS(INT)                                   No of channels in the image.
+1 - Grayscale 3 - Colour
         --z_dim Z_DIM(INT)                           Length of the noise vector to be passed as input to the generator.
         --features_g FEATURES_G(INT)                 Base number of feature maps in generator.
 Each conv_transpose layer has a multiple of FEATURES_G feature maps.